 In general, it is best to put your baby in SNOO awake but drowsy.

-This helps her learn to self-soothe and fall asleep without being rocked in your arms or at the breast.
-However, if your baby is just starting in SNOO and fusses when laid down, calm her fully (swaddle + turn on a strong white noise + feed) and rock her to sleep before gently moving her into SNOO.
+This helps them learn to self-soothe and fall asleep without being rocked in your arms or at the breast.
+However, if your baby is just starting in SNOO and fusses when laid down, calm them fully (swaddle + turn on a strong white noise + feed) and rock them to sleep before gently moving them into SNOO.

-Babies naturally outgrow the need for motion by around 5-6 months, and the App’s weaning feature usually makes the transition to the crib quite easy.
+Babies naturally outgrow the need for motion by around 5-6 months, and the SNOO App’s weaning feature usually makes the transition to the crib quite easy.